ibm-cloud-docs/watsonxdata/ingest_spark_deltalake.md

 After the migration job completes successfully:

 - The Delta Lake tables are converted to Iceberg format in the target catalog.
+- The underlying Parquet data files remain in their original location, unchanged.
+- New Iceberg metadata is created that references the existing data files.
-- The source Delta Lake tables remain unchanged in the original storage location.
+- The source Delta Lake tables remain accessible in the original storage location.
-- If "All snapshots (full history)" was selected, the complete version history is preserved in the Iceberg table.
+- If "All snapshots (full history)" was selected, the complete version history is preserved in the Iceberg metadata.

 ## Related information
 {: #ingest_spark_deltalake4}